hackclub/jams/jams/batches/java-discord-bot/part-1/en_US.md

 Now you can try running the main.java file and seeing if the bot boots.

 If it boots, then the hardest part is behind you!
 If it doesn't try to retrace the steps to see if you maybe went somewhere wrong.
+Feel fry to dm me on Discord @kippenboutske or tag me/dm me on the Hack Club Slack: @Kipp-ie.

 Ready for the next step?
 If so you can follow part 2!